Janelle Monae Shares Stunning Photos Of Her In Designer Garb During Paris Fashion Week

 DAY 2 in PARIS @thombrowneny THIS SHOW GAVE ME A VISUAL ORGASM .
 THOM , Thank you for supporting me from the start .
 Starting out it was hard for me to find designers to suit me & also find the right fit in suits but yours always make me happy .
 Even more special sharing space with Arya Stark (@maisie_williams ) & Okoye (@danaigurira) .
 Can you image our movie ?
 Just a nerdy girl Dreaming .????????????

-The Hidden Figures star is known for using fashion as a way to express herself since she first came on to the music scene in 2010.
-While she mostly wore tuxedos and kept her hair in a high bouffant look, the Grammy Award winner has evolved her style to wearing statement prints and androgynous cuts, while still remaining quite feminine.
+The Hidden Figures star is known for using fashion as a way to express herself since she first came onto the music scene in 2010.
+While she mostly wore tuxedos and kept her hair in a high bouffant look, the Grammy Award-winner has evolved her style to wearing statement prints and androgynous cuts, while still remaining quite feminine.
 According to Paper Magazine, the singer’s excitement to attend the PFW shows were what made her the magazine’s proclaimed “queen of Paris Fashion Week.”

 Monae recently opened up about her evolutionary style to Rolling Stone.
-The openly pansexual star describes her tuxedo looks like her “armor” at the beginning of her career and said she wanted to step away from how society felt a black female singer should look.
+The openly pansexual star describes her tuxedo looks like her “armor” at the beginning of her career, and said she wanted to step away from how society felt a black female singer should look.

 “All I saw was that I was supposed to look a certain way coming into this industry, and I felt like I [didn’t] look like a stereotypical black female artist,” she said during her interview.